bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-7--pulse-ox/README.md

       - We recommend adding ~0.2 mm of buffer to the hole size in your casing (e.g. red LED hole should be ~5.5 mm)
     - Spot for IR LED if you're adding that
   - Slot for your PCB to slide into the casing
-    - Your PCB will be small enough for this if you followed all directions above (moving parts on top of Arduino Nano)
+    - Your PCB will be small enough for this if you followed all directions above (moving parts on top of ESP32)
     - Must be tall enough to accommodate your PCB with the Arduino Nano soldered on
     - You could also just secure the PCB on the bottom of your casing, but this will look much more bulky and unfinished
  * The makerspace is closed during workshop hours, so you'll need to go on your own